Q: My culture looks wierd, is it okay?

 Q: I don't have the whole cup of starter liquid left form my previous batch.
 Can I use less?

 A: A half a cup of starter liquid is the smallest amount you can use to brew one gallon with.
-The only difference in using a smaller amount of starter liquid is that it may take a little more time to brew, so you'll typically want to let it brew 3 to 5 days longer than usual.
+If you use only 1/2 cup starter, we recommend brewing closer to 3/4 of a gallon.
+When you use a smaller amount of starter liquid, expect it to take a little more time to brew, typically 3 to 5 days longer than usual.

 Q: I forgot to save enough brewed kombucha (starter liquid) to store my culture in.
 Can I use kombucha that has been in the refrigerator?